threenbe/leetcode/Tree/Binary Tree Level Order Traversal II.md

 I initially had the solution for the top-down level order traversal in mind, so my brain immediately went "use a stack to do it backwards" for my first solution.
 But all you really need is a data structure that can add each successive level to the front, so that by the end, the first entry in the list is the last level, and so on.
 A doubly-linked list allows you to add elements at the head in O(1) time.

-Incidentally, with Java's LinkedList, literally all you have to change here to get the solution to the top-down BFS problem is change the "addFirst" to "addLast."
+Incidentally, with Java's LinkedList, literally all you have to change here to get the solution for the top-down BFS problem is change the "addFirst" to "addLast."

 ```Java
 /**